The basics of municipal bonds

 GO and revenue bonds can also be insured or pre-refunded.
 Insured bonds carry an assurance that’s pledged to pay interest and principal (as it comes due) if an issuer defaults on an obligation.
 Pre-refunded bonds tend to be redeemed before their maturity date.
 In these cases, the interest and principal payments have already been raised and are held in escrow until the issuers can legally call the bonds.
 The bonds typically trade at premium prices and offer less yield than other securities, since the investments are often considered to be among the market’s highest quality.

-Online tools like E*TRADE’s Taxable Equivalent Yield Calculator can help investors determine comparable yields on specific taxable and tax-exempt bonds by using their personal tax requirements.
+Online tools like E*TRADE from Morgan Stanley’s Taxable Equivalent Yield Calculator can help investors determine comparable yields on specific taxable and tax-exempt bonds by using their personal tax requirements.
 Depending on an individual’s tax bracket, a tax-exempt municipal bond with a lower yield may offer a higher after-tax return than a higher yielding taxable bond.

 Investors should be aware that some municipal bonds may be subject to an additional “alternative minimum tax,” or AMT.
 This might be the case for a bond issued to support a project that provides both public and private benefits.